 Foster and encourage relationships with strong and positive adults, and continue being the supportive role model your child needs.

-Your child watches and learns from everything you do, so model resilient behaviors.
+Your child watches and learns from everything you do, so model resilient behaviours.
 Be calm and consistent.
 Admit to your mistakes, but don’t agonize over them.
 Talk to your child about what you learned or how you can do better next time.
 You can also discuss how famous people paved their road to success through mistakes and failures (use our printable Famous Failures Kit).

 2. Let Children Make Mistakes

-When your daughter does a hurried, poor job on a school project, you may feel a strong urge to help her improve or fix it.
+When your child does a hurried, poor job on a school project, you may feel a strong urge to help them improve or fix it.
 If you’re busy at work and your child calls to say they left their homework on the table, you may want to rush to the rescue.

 As uncomfortable as it is to let our children make mistakes, this is one way that children develop resiliency.
 Lyons explains that if children never make mistakes, they’ll never learn how to fix their errors or make better decisions in the future.

 Stephanie O’Leary, a clinical psychologist specializing in neuropsychology, agrees, explaining that experiencing failure helps children learn coping skills.
 Failure teaches perseverance and problem-solving.
 It causes children to think about their actions and how to avoid repeating these mistakes in the future.
-Yes, says O’Leary, the short-term results of preventing our children from making mistakes will be “more smiles and fewer tears.”
+Yes, says O’Leary, the short-term results of preventing our children from making mistakes will be 'more smiles and fewer tears.'
 But the long-term results may be weak coping skills and lack of resilience.

 In the real world, we won’t always be there to run interference for our children.
 As difficult as it is, we must learn to sometimes stomach our child’s temporary discomfort with the knowledge that this is the only way to build much-needed coping skills.
 Plus, it’s better to let our children make mistakes and learn from them now while the consequences are small — rather than later, when consequences become more serious.

-3. Praise Kids the Right Way
+3. Praise Children the Right Way

 Researcher Dr Carol Dweck found that the way we praise our children can affect their mindset and their inclination to take on challenges and persevere.
-When we give our children praise like, “You’re so smart!”, they develop a fixed mindset.
+When we give our children praise like, 'You’re so smart', they develop a fixed mindset.
 With a fixed mindset, children believe that qualities like intelligence are personal characteristics that don’t change or develop.
 As a result, they may avoid challenges that will test their abilities.

-Instead of giving “person praise,” like, “You’re so smart,” or “You’re so creative,” try to give “process praise.”
-Focus on your child’s effort, as in, “I can tell you’ve been working really hard.”
-You can also give specific praise, like, “You really understand decimals!'
+Instead of giving 'person praise' like, 'You’re so smart,' or 'You’re so creative,' try to give 'process praise.'
+Focus on your child’s effort, as in, 'I can tell you’ve been working really hard.'
+You can also give specific praise, like, 'You really understand decimals!'
 Praising your child in this way can help them develop a growth mindset, believing that their abilities will grow through hard work and challenges.

 4. Teach Children to Manage Emotions

-Managing emotions is a key to developing resilience.
+Managing emotions is key to developing resilience.
 In fact, researcher John Gottman says emotional coaching is the key to raising resilient and happy children.
 In his book “Raising an Emotionally Intelligent Child” — based on 30 years of research — Gottman outlines three steps to emotional coaching.

 The first step is to teach our children that ALL emotions, even the worst ones, are okay.
 Negative emotions can be opportunities to learn about ourselves, grow, and learn how to cope with these feelings effectively.
 This step also involves helping your child label and validate his emotions.
 For example, you might say, 'I understand you’re feeling angry because Joey wouldn’t let you play with his toys.'

-Finally, you problem solve.
+Finally, you problem-solve.
 Help your child brainstorm ways to fix the problem or to prevent it from happening again in the future.

-Dr. Kenneth Barish, author of Pride and Joy: A Guide to Understanding Your Child’s Emotions and Solving Family Problems, also recommends taking ten minutes at bedtime to discuss the day.
+Dr. Kenneth Barish, author of “Pride and Joy: A Guide to Understanding Your Child’s Emotions and Solving Family Problems,” also recommends taking 10 minutes at bedtime to discuss the day.
 During this time, you can repair moments of conflict or misunderstanding.
 Help your child put the day’s disappointments and perceived failures in perspective.

-Ask your child if there’s anything he wants to talk about, and LISTEN patiently to his feelings.
-If there has been conflict between you and your child, try to set aside your feelings and listen to his side of the story, then talk through it and work together to resolve the disagreement.
+Ask your child if there’s anything they want to talk about, and patiently listen to their feelings.
+If there has been conflict between you and your child, try to set aside your feelings and listen to their side of the story, then talk through it and work together to resolve the disagreement.
 As children learn to manage emotions in a healthy way, they will also learn to be more resilient.
 They will be able to deal with life’s challenges and disappointments with emotional maturity instead of tantrums, breakdowns and giving up.

 5. Teach Kids to Problem Solve

 Along the same lines, it’s important that we teach our children to effectively solve problems.
-When your child comes to you with a problem, help her brainstorm ways to address the challenge.
-For example, if your child is nervous about a test, talk through specific solutions like developing a study schedule, finding effective study strategies, and managing time.
+When your child comes to you with a problem, help them brainstorm ways to address the challenge.
+For example, if your child is nervous about an exam, talk through specific solutions like developing a study schedule, finding effective study strategies and managing time.
 As you brainstorm, help your child consider what the results might be for each solution they propose.

-Lyons states that we should give our children frequent opportunities to learn WHAT works and what doesn’t.
+Lyons states that we should give our children frequent opportunities to learn what works and what doesn’t.
 This means that we shouldn’t immediately rush to solve problems for our children or tell them the best solution.
 Trial and error is one of the best ways for our children to learn.
 This, too, is uncomfortable but necessary.

-Children who know how to tackle challenges head on will grow to be resilient.
+Children who know how to tackle challenges head-on will grow to be resilient.
 These children can take failures and disappointment in stride, knowing that these are only problems to be solved.